-In some cases, you'll know that 2,000 (or 1,000 or 1,500) will satisfy the needs of your scenario.
+In some cases, you know that 2,000 (or 1,000 or 1,500) will satisfy the needs of your scenario.
 With care, you can increase this number to fit your scenario.
 As you increase this number, your app's performance may degrade, especially for wide tables with lots of columns.
 Still, the best answer is to delegate as much as you can.

-To ensure that your app can scale to large data sets, reduce this setting down to 1.
+To ensure that your app can scale to large data sets, reduce down this setting to 1.
 Anything that can't be delegated returns a single record, which should be easy to detect when testing your app.
 This can help avoid surprises when trying to take a proof-of-concept app to production.

 To make it easier to know what is and isn't being delegated, Power Apps provides warning (yellow triangle) when you create a formula that contains something that can't be delegated.

 Delegation warnings appear only on formulas that operate on delegable data sources.
-If you don't see a warning and you believe your formula isn't being properly delegated, check the type of data source against the list of delegable data sources earlier in this topic.
+If you don't see a warning and you believe your formula isn't being properly delegated, check the type of data source against the list of delegable data sources earlier in this article.

 For this example, you'll automatically generate a three-screen app based on a SQL Server table named [dbo].[Fruit].
-For information about how to generate the app, you can apply similar principles in the topic about Dataverse to SQL Server.
+For information about how to generate the app, you can apply similar principles in the article about Dataverse to SQL Server.

 The gallery's Items property is set to a formula that contains SortByColumns and Search functions, both of which can be delegated.